rafaelromao/keyboards/docs/base.md

 - This layout considers the right hand as the dominant hand.
 - The base layer can be changed to either qwerty or colemak dhm, but the default one is [Romak](base.md#romak).

-## Thumb Keys
-- The four thumb keys control layer transitions, when held (navigation, lower, raise and mouse).
-- The two outer thumb keys act as [modifiers](modifiers.md) or [shortcuts](functions.md), when tapped.
-- The two inner thumb keys act as space or backspace, when tapped.
-- Holding both outer thumb keys will activate the maintenance layer.

 ## Romak
 - Romak is the layout used in the default base layer.
 It is a Colemak-DHm variant, improved to remove load from pinkies.
 - Romak also restores the Qwerty U position inverting it with the Colemak L key, to make it easier to type L in ortholinear keyboards.